lbernick/community/teps/0104-tasklevel-resource-requirements.md

   - We could still choose in the future to provide configuration on Pipeline for Task-level resource requirements (e.g. via params).
 - Parameterizing resource requirements, as requested in [#4080][4080].
 This would be a valuable addition to Tekton but is out of scope for this proposal.
+- Compute resources can be configured for the same type of resources, either task-level or step-level

 ## Existing Strategies for Controlling Resource Consumption